marshmallowday/horizon-overlay-open-source-cluely/README.md

 <img width="494" alt="image" src="https://github.com/user-attachments/assets/e8db03f4-9365-449c-a845-e01b9440e42d" />

-I guess you could use it for cheating, but please follow honor codes (hacking vs cheating).
-More so for your privacy and not to block your screen recordings.

-Uses our backend for now, but you can substitute in yours.

 ## Feedback / Contributing

 To contribute or with feedback, pls [reach out to me](https://x.com/tejasthesharma) (just made an X account for ease)